ccvetanska/Recommender/README.md

 ## Streamlit UI
 The interface is split into 3 tabs:

-User-based Recommendations
+User-based Recommendations:
 Select a known user ID and model to get recommendations.

-Rate and Get Recommendations
+Rate and Get Recommendations:
 New users can rate 10 random movies and get cold-start recommendations.

-Hybrid Content-Based Tab
+Hybrid Content-Based Tab:
 Personalized suggestions using a user profile vector and TF-IDF features.

 ## Requirements